ervandew/eclim/src/doc/content/contribute.rst

     work.
 That way I can keep a small list of who is working on what to avoid any duplication of effort and link people together that wish to work on the same feature.
 The list would also afford me the ability to contact you should a change to eclim possibly affect what you are working on.
+If you plan on making any code contributes, please read the :ref:`developer guide <guides/development>` first.

 #.  **Monetary Contributions**: I am not currently accepting any donations.
 My
     day job pays well, and I work on eclim for the love of it.
 If you have